jro31/jethro-codes/_articles/projects/jethro-codes.md

 We can use this API by calling any of the three exported functions to return either the containing folders, a single article, or an array of articles.

-The completed `api.rb` files is therefore:
+The completed `api.rb` file is therefore:

 ```js
 // lib/api.js